-If you return to work for a WRS employer in a position in which you are expected to work at least two-thirds of full time after your required 75 day break, your annuity will be automatically suspended.
+If you return to work for a WRS employer in a position in which you are expected to work at least 1,200 hours (880 hours for teachers and educational support staff) and at least 12 months after your required 75-day break, your annuity will be automatically suspended.
 It will be re-established when you retire again.

-If you work less than two-thirds of full time in your new position, what happens to your annuity depends on when you were first employed in a WRS position.
+If you work less than 1,200 hours (880 hours for teachers and educational support staff) and at least 12 months in your new position, what happens to your annuity depends on when you were first employed in a WRS position.

-- If you first began work under the WRS before July 1, 2011, and you return to work for a WRS employer in a position that is at least one-third of full time, you may choose whether you want to continue or stop your annuity. - If you first began work under the WRS on or after July 1, 2011, and you return to work for a WRS employer in a position that is less than two-thirds of full time, you may not become a participating employee; your annuity will continue.
+- If you first began work under the WRS before July 1, 2011, and you return to work for a WRS employer in a position that is at least 600 hours (440 hours for teachers and educational support staff) and for at least 12 months, you may choose whether you want to continue or stop your annuity. - If you first began work under the WRS on or after July 1, 2011, and you return to work for a WRS employer in a position that is less than 1,200 hours (880 hours for teachers and educational support staff) and for at least 12 months, you may not become a participating employee; your annuity will continue.